 Carburetor Gasket: Make sure you are using the correct carburetor gasket that matches the bore of the carburetor and the intake manifold.
-When installing the gasket, make sure the 1/8" pulse hole is clear, and it matches the hole on the intake and carburetor.
-If the hole is not open or partially closing off the pulse port, then the carburetor's pump will not function properly, causing erratic tuning problems.
+When installing the gasket, make sure the 1/8" pulse hole is clear and matches the hole on the intake and carburetor.
+If the hole is not open or partially closing off the pulse port, the carburetor's pump will not function properly, causing erratic tuning problems.

 Air filter: Attach our recommended air filter to your carburetor.
 Always use an air filter cleaner.
 This filter has more than enough capacity not to restrict airflow.
 There is no gain by not running an air filter.
 That would only damage your expensive carburetor and engine.

 Linkage: When running your throttle cable, make sure you have a throttle pedal stop to prevent the throttle from excessive pulling resulting in damaging the throttle shaft and or butterfly and carburetor body.
 Check our website for throttle cable installation guides.

 Fuel Systems and Related Service Information

 Fuel Tanks: Make sure your fuel tank is vented correctly.
 Vented fuel caps may not vent well enough, becoming clogged or covered, causing a restriction to fuel flow to the carburetor simulating a carburetor tuning problem.
 Poor venting causes a vacuum in the fuel tank the fuel pump can't overcome, causing the carburetor to go lean.
 The engine will usually not turn rpm and go flat like a soft rev limiter.